konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

         return cls_conf, bboxes
 ```

-Now we can instantiate a new model/detector based on the above class and the saved onnx model. 🤖
+Now we can instantiate a new model/detector based on the above class and the saved ONNX model. 🤖

 ```python
 # instantiate detector